Wavefront propagation in a bistable dual-delayed-feedback oscillator: analogy to networks with nonlocal interactions: Model and methods

 where parameters $a,b>0$ define whether the oscillator's nonlinearity in the bistable regime is symmetric ($a=b$) or asymmetric ($a \neq b$), parameter $\gamma$ characterizes a delayed-feedback strength.
 Equation (\ref{numerical_model}) contains two time-delayed feedback terms.
 The first one is characterised by fixed delay time, $\tau_1=1000$ which defines the quasi-space length.
 The second delay time, $\tau_2$, is varied, but does not exceed the value of $\tau_1$.
 Two options for studying stochastic wavefront propagation in model (\ref{numerical_model}) are under consideration.
 In the first case, multiplicative (parametric) noise affects the system at $a=$const and $F(t)\equiv0$ such that parameter $b$ is modulated by white Gaussian noise of intensity $D$, $b=b_0+\xi(t)$, where $\left<\xi(t)\right>=0$, $\left<\xi(t)\xi(t + \Delta t)\right> = 2D\delta(\Delta t)$.
 Then the variance of noise $\xi(t)$ equals to $2D$.
 In the second option, the impact of multiplicative noise is excluded from the consideration, $a,b=$const, whereas additive white Gaussian noise of variance $2D$ is present, $F(t)=\xi(t)$.

 The performed investigations are carried out by means of numerical simulations and electronic experiments.
 In more detail, equation (\ref{numerical_model}) is integrated numerically using the Heun method \cite{mannella2002}.
 For physical experiments, an experimental prototype being an electronic model of system (\ref{numerical_model}) has been developed and implemented by principles of analog modelling \cite{luchinsky1998,semenov2024_book}.
-It must be noted that certain details and solutions for the numerical and physical experiments discussed below (for instance, noise modulation of parameter values, preparing the initial conditions for the observation of wavefront propagation, etc.) are omitted in the present paper, since they are already described in paper \cite{zakharova2025}.
+Certain details and solutions for the numerical and physical experiments discussed below (for instance, noise modulation of parameter values, preparing the initial conditions for the observation of wavefront propagation, etc.) are omitted in the present paper, since they have been already described in paper \cite{zakharova2025}.
 The circuit diagram of the setup is shown in Fig.~\ref{fig2}~(a).
-The experimental setup is described by the equation
+The central element of the electronic analog model is an inverting integrator based on an operational amplifier (see operational amplifier A1 in Fig.~\ref{fig2}~(a)).
+The instantaneous value of the integrator's output voltage is determined by the integral of the sum of the input signals normalized by the corresponding input resistances (see the full description in the third chapter of book \cite{semenov2024_book}).
+Extracting the time derivatives of of the left- and right-hand sides of the integrator equation, one can derive the mathematical model for the developed electronic device.
+In particular, the experimental setup in Fig.~\ref{fig2}~(a) is described by the equation

-where $R=10k\Omega$, $C=10$ nF, $\tau_1=69.5$ ms, $\tau_2 \leq \tau_1$, $\gamma=R/R_{\gamma}$.
+where $R=10k\Omega$, $C=1$ nF, $\tau_1=69.5$ ms, $\tau_2 \leq \tau_1$, $\gamma=R/R_{\gamma}=10k\Omega/50k\Omega=0.2$.
 The circuit in Fig. \ref{fig2} includes a delay line which involves a personal computer as a part of the experimental setup.

 The used computer is equipped by board NI PCI-6251 manufactured by National Instruments.
 The board contains analog-to-digital and digital-to-analog converters to acquire the input analog signal $x(t)$ and to convert it into a digital form for further processing by the PC.
-After the delayed signals $x(t-\tau_1)$ and $x(t-\tau_2)$ are saved as arrays in computer's memory, their sum divided by two is generated as analog output signal.
+After the delayed signals $x(t-\tau_1)$ and $x(t-\tau_2)$ are saved as arrays in computer's memory (the sampling rate is 1 MHz), their sum divided by two is generated as analog output signal.